"Why Should We Hire You?"

 - Emotional Intelligence (EI): This is the ability to recognize, understand, and manage our emotions while also being aware of and influencing the emotions of others.
 Employees with high EI can navigate workplace challenges with empathy and are typically better team players.

 - Team Collaboration: No matter the role, most jobs require some level of teamwork.
 It is crucial to demonstrate that you can work well with others, manage conflicts, and contribute to a group objective.
 It signals to employers that the work environment will remain harmonious and goal oriented with your presence.
+It goes without saying, avoid toxic workplace environments at all costs.

 Highlighting these soft skills in your response to "Why should we hire you?" can set you apart.
 It is not just about what you can do but also how you do it and how you relate to others in the process.